Manucians03/redis-clone-cpp/README.md

 ### Core Components

-1. **Server**:
+1. **Server**
-  - Central component that initializes and coordinates all other subsystems
-    - Manages the lifecycle of the application
-    - Handles signal processing and graceful shutdown
+   Initializes the subsystems, owns the main loop, and handles graceful shutdown.
-2. **Event Loop**:
+2. **Event Loop**
-  - Non-blocking I/O multiplexer using `epoll()`
-    - Efficiently handles multiple client connections concurrently
-    - Event-based architecture that processes read/write events as they occur
-    - Avoids thread-per-connection overhead while maintaining responsiveness
+   Uses `poll()` to multiplex listener and connection sockets without a thread per connection.
-3. **Connection Management**:
+3. **Connection Management**
-  - Manages client connection lifecycles
-    - Handles socket I/O operations through the `Connection` class
-    - Tracks connection state (read/write/closed)
-    - Implements connection timeouts to prevent resource leaks
-    - Uses `ByteBuffer` for efficient input/output buffering
+   Tracks connection state, buffers I/O, and handles cleanup for closed or timed-out clients.
-4. **Protocol Layer**:
+4. **Protocol Layer**
-  - Binary protocol implementation for efficient communication
-    - `ProtocolHelper` encapsulates serialization/deserialization logic
-    - Support for different data types (strings, integers, doubles, arrays)
-    - Request parsing and response formatting
-    - Error handling and protocol validation
+   Encodes and decodes the custom binary request and response format.
-5. **Command Processing Pipeline**:
+5. **Command Processing**
-  - `RequestProcessor` receives and routes client requests
-    - Command pattern implementation for extensibility
-    - `CommandFactory` creates appropriate command handlers
-    - Each command implemented as a separate class with consistent interface
-    - Error handling and response generation
+   Routes parsed requests through `CommandFactory` to individual command implementations.
-6. **Storage Engine**:
+6. **Storage Engine**
-  - In-memory data structures optimized for different access patterns
-    - `ResizableHashTable` as the main key-value store with dynamic resizing
-    - `AVLTree` for sorted set implementation with O(log n) operations
-    - Value types system for different data representations
-    - Expiration mechanism for key TTL implementation
+   Uses `ResizableHashTable` for key-value storage, `AVLTree` for sorted sets, and a TTL heap for expirations.

 ### Data Flow

-1. Client connection is accepted by the Server
+1. The server accepts a client connection.
-2. EventLoop monitors socket for read/write readiness
+2. `EventLoop` monitors sockets for read and write readiness.
-3. When data is available, Connection.handleRead() buffers the incoming data
+3. `Connection::handleRead()` appends incoming bytes to the input buffer.
-4. RequestProcessor attempts to parse a complete request using ProtocolHelper
+4. `RequestProcessor` asks `ProtocolHelper` to parse complete requests.
-5. If a complete request is available, CommandFactory creates the appropriate command
+5. `CommandFactory` creates the matching command handler.
-6. Command is executed against the database, producing a Response
+6. The command executes against the database and returns a `Response`.
-7. Response is serialized by ProtocolHelper and written to the connection's output buffer
-8. EventLoop detects write readiness and Connection.handleWrite() sends the response
-9. After sending, connection returns to read mode waiting for the next request
+7. `ProtocolHelper` serializes the response into the output buffer.
+8. `Connection::handleWrite()` flushes buffered bytes back to the client.

 ### Design Patterns